What are the Most Common Reasons for Rejection of a Study Permit?

-Having an established family with ownership of properties and other assets can demonstrate adequate family ties.
+Having an established family with the ownership of properties and other assets can demonstrate adequate family ties.

-What are the 3 Things that You Do If Your Study Permit Application was Refused?
+What are 3 Things You Can Do If Your Study Permit Application is Refused?

 There are 3 steps you can take if your study permit application is refused:

-You may have an option to request the visa office to reconsider and reevaluate your application.
+You may have the option to request the visa office to reconsider and reevaluate your application.

 You can provide additional documents and evidence missing in your initial application.
 However, the visa office has no obligation to entertain your request.

-This has very little scope of reversing the decision even if the request is approved.
+This has little chance of reversing the decision even if the request is approved.

 You can appeal the decision to the Federal Court of Canada if you believe the decision is based on misinterpretation or an error of law.

-However, it is a long and time-consuming process as it can take up to 12 months for the case to be reviewed.
+However, it is a long and time-consuming process that can take up to 12 months for the case to be reviewed.
 It is not guaranteed that the decision will be modified.